wp-plugins/readable-names/readme.txt

 1. Make your own rules on the option page.
 1. Give visitors a hint about your rules.

+== Frequently Asked Questions ==

+= How can I translate the plugin in my native language? =

+Download the [developement version](http://downloads.wordpress.org/plugin/readable-names.zip).
+In there you will find the file `readable-names.pot`.
+Translate it with “[Poedit](http://www.poedit.net/)”.
+Contact me through the [support forum](http://wordpress.org/tags/readable-names).

+= If my commenter's are coming from all over the world, they have the right to write their names as they want.
+Even if this is a foreign language.
+What is the value of the plugin? =

+You cannot read foreign alphabet characters. “Доктор Бро” is just not readable for you, if you don't know Russian.
+If strangers want to leave comments on *your blog*, they have to speak *your language*.
+The commenter is always a guest.

 == Screenshots ==

 1. The admin option page is clear.